nerabits/Surge-Manual/rule/domain-based.md

 #### DOMAIN-SET

-Designed for a large number of domain name list, supports fast search for thousands of records.
-Each line in the file is a domain name, if a line begins with . matches all sub-domains and the domain name itself.
+Designed for a large number of domain names, supports fast search for thousands of records.
+Each line in the file is a domain name if a line begins with . matches all sub-domains and the domain name itself.
 This can be used for ad filtering.

 > The DOMAIN-SET rule doesn't support including an eTLD suffix due to performance optimization.
 >